 We hope that our first blog of 2019 has provided you with some food for thought on New Year’s resolutions.

-We all know that a goal without a plan, is just a wish.
-The PG Paper team will therefore be working hard on our business goals for 2019, and we wish you every success in setting and achieving yours.
+We all know that a goal without any planning, is just a wish.
+The PG Paper team will therefore be planning and working hard on our business goals for 2019, and we wish you every success in setting and achieving yours.

 PG Paper partners with our customers around the globe to take care of all of their paper, board, packaging and speciality paper needs.
-Our multilingual teams, working across procurement, business development, logistics and finance allow us to provide a one-stop shop for all of your regular and one-off prime and stocklot orders.
+Our multilingual teams, working across procurement, business development, logistics and finance allow us to provide a one-stop-shop for all of your regular and one-off prime and Warehouse Stock orders.

 Why not sign-up for our regular newsletter to keep up-to-date with our latest news and stock offers?
 Click here to sign up today!